genesiscloud/genesis-cloud-inference-articles/art04.md

 can be labeled both via the regular release identifier (like the above 2.18.0) or via the version of corresponding NVIDIA GPU-optimized container (NGC).
 For example, regular server release 2.18.0 corresponds to NGC 22.01.
-Although we will not use NGC in this article, the NGC nomenclature must be taken in account while installing some Triton components.
+Although we will not use NGC in this article, the NGC nomenclature must be taken into account while installing some Triton components.

 We will download and build Triton components in the directory `~/factory` and install built packages in `~/triton`.
-Directory `~/transit` will be used for temporary storing the downloaded software components.
+Directory `~/transit` will be used for temporarily storing the downloaded software components.
 Create these directories if they don't exist yet:

 ```